Pearl Harbor Area

 (1942 - unknown), near Ohikilolo Beach

 NOTES: The Island of O'ahu was ringed by hundreds of mass-produced concrete machine-gun pillboxes in 1942.
 Many still exist.
 There were numerous AA batteries (3-inch, 20mm, 40mm, 90mm, 120mm) emplaced around the island 1942 - 1945.
 They are not yet listed on this website.
-Not all of the 155mm and 240mm batteries had guns emplaced at all times.
+Not all of the 155mm and 240mm battery sites had guns emplaced at all times.
 Many were alternate, or "fall back" pre-built positions.
 The guns were moved where needed.

 Thanks to William Gaines of the Coast Defense Study Group for detailed information on Oahu's WWII 155mm batteries, railway batteries, and other historical information, and also to the late William Dorrance of the CDSG for additional historical information.